simplesourcing/simplesagas/README.md

 A standard Simple Sourcing application.
 The example here uses the user and account aggregates.

 Note that the Simple Sourcing `CommandAPI` is not exposed.
-All communication with the app is via messages (io.simplesource.io.simplesource.saga.user.saga.user.command request and response topics).
+All communication with the app is via messages (command request and response topics).

 ### Action Processor

-An adaptor layer that takes io.simplesource.saga.user.saga-specific actions and translates them io.simplesource.io.simplesource.saga.user.saga.user.command requests.
+An adaptor layer that takes saga-specific actions and translates them command requests.
-It turns the io.simplesource.io.simplesource.saga.user.saga.user.command response from the io.simplesource.io.simplesource.saga.user.saga.user.command processor into an action response.
+It turns the command response from the command processor into an action response.

 This action processor is idempotent.
-If an action request with the same action ID (io.simplesource.io.simplesource.saga.user.saga.user.command ID) is resubmitted, it will re-emit the action response, but will not re-execute the io.simplesource.io.simplesource.saga.user.saga.user.command.
+If an action request with the same action ID (command ID) is resubmitted, it will re-emit the action response, but will not re-execute the command.
 We don't currently make use of this feature, as retries are not currently implemented.

 All that's required for an action processor listen to the action request topic, execute an action (potentially with effects),